Princess Cut Diamonds | Guide, Proportions, L/W Ratio

 princess diamond engagement rings

-Color in Princess Cut Diamonds
+Princess Cut Color

 H or I Color in a princess cut diamond will give you more value for the money, although the higher the color grade, the better the diamond.
 When evaluating the color of a princess cut diamond, it is important to look for a stone that does not have a visible yellow tint.
 Hence, buyers will be better off if they do not choose a color grade lower than G, H, and/or I.